 The scholarly requirement is satisfied by demonstrating competency of a scholarly project/paper in a language other than English.
 The paper will demonstrate a linguistic property that is commonly studied in the program.
 The project/paper should:

-deal with a question concerning acquiring the language, as a first of second language;
+- deal with a question concerning acquiring the language, as a first or second language;

 The preceding list is only suggestive; a student may select an appropriate project under the guidance of any member of the doctoral faculty.
 The faculty member will be responsible for determining if the project satisfies the language requirement.